Child & Family Services

 - Hanna Figure Skating Club assist with coaching costs of a new school program

 - Hanna Community School Enhancement Society for planters

 - Hanna Seals Swim Club to assist with the purchase of a computer

 - Alberta Pioneers of Hanna and District for ceiling renovation

 - Hanna Curling Club for Jr. Curling

 - JC Charyk Self Esteem Program

 - Kiddies Korner Playschool

 The Town of Hanna has brought HIGH FIVE, Canada’s quality standard for children’s recreation and sport to the community.
 HIGH FIVE® training provides our Recreation Program staff with knowledge of the principles of healthy child development so your child’s expense is positive within a quality program.
 Community Services Programmer, Angela McGillion, is a qualified HIGH FIVE® trainer and wishes to continue to see “activities and environments where children feel safe, welcome, competent, connected, empowered and special.”

 Leaders have a major impact on a child’s sport and recreation experience.
-The training is based in research and has been designed to equip leaders with activities, knowledge, tips and resources to enhance their programs as well as their relationships with children and other staff members.
+The training is based on research and has been designed to equip leaders with activities, knowledge, tips, and resources to enhance their programs as well as their relationships with children and other staff members.